Maple season in Ontario is here! Sample this Canadian and Indigenous classic at these sugar shacks in and around Toronto.

 Pro Tip: Jump on any opportunity to try maple taffy, a special treat that’s made when hot syrup is poured onto cold snow to harden!

-Read on for seven maple syrup festivals and sugar shacks in southern Ontario.
-They’re all within 90 minutes of downtown, making them ideal day trips from Toronto in spring.
+Read on for 11 maple syrup festivals and sugar shacks in southern Ontario.
+They’re all within 90 minutes of downtown, making them ideal day trips from Toronto in spring—but we’ve also found one urban maple syrup festival that you can easily fit into your downtown explorations.

 Maple syrup festivals with an Indigenous focus